Hedwig Anuar Children's Book Award goes to dementia story and tale of a restless boy

-SINGAPORE - A fantasy book responding to the issue of dementia was one of two titles to win the Hedwig Anuar Children's Book Award on Friday (May 27).
+A fantasy book responding to the issue of dementia was one of two titles to win the Hedwig Anuar Children's Book Award last Friday.

-Daryl Kho's Mist-Bound: How To Glue Back Grandpa, which was published by Penguin Random House South-east Asia, came tops in the middle grade category; J. H. Low's Lemonade Sky, published by Epigram Books, won the picture books category.
+Daryl Kho's Mist-Bound: How To Glue Back Grandpa, which was published by Penguin Random House South-east Asia, came tops in the middle-grade category; while J. H. Low's Lemonade Sky, published by Epigram Books, won the picture books category.

-The biennial award, organised by the Singapore Book Council, recognises outstanding children's books by Singaporeans or permanent residents.
+The biennial award, organised by the Singapore Book Council, recognises outstanding children's books by Singapore citizens or permanent residents.

 This is the first time that there have been two prize categories since the award's inception in 2011.
-The winners won $3,000 each during a ceremony at the Asian Festival of Children's Content (afcc.com.sg), which runs till Sunday (May 29).
+The winners won $3,000 each during a ceremony at the Asian Festival of Children's Content (afcc.com.sg), which ended yesterday.

 Kho, 42, a Malaysia-born, Singapore-based media licensing professional, wrote his debut book after his father suffered two strokes and developed vascular dementia.
 The first stroke happened three months before his daughter Alexis, now 12, was born.